ai4work-stage/docs/docs/eva/ai-search/default-rag/default-rag.md

 The **Default RAG** is meant for generic use rather than a specific intent.

--   When a user asks a question, EVA first checks if any specific agent (a customized or specialized retrieval model) is relevant to handle that query.
+-   When a user asks a question, the system first checks if any specific agent (a customized or specialized retrieval model) is relevant to handle that query.

 -   If no specific agent is found for the query, the Default RAG is activated.